psi4/psi4/doc/sphinxman/source/dct.rst

     f_p^q = h_p^q + \bar{g}_{pr}^{qs} \gamma_{s}^{r}

-Energy functional :math:`E_{DCFT}` has several important properties.
+Energy functional :math:`E_{DCT}` has several important properties.
 First, the energy is now a function of two sets of independent parameters, the idempotent part of :math:`\boldsymbol{\gamma_1}` (:math:`\boldsymbol{\kappa}`) and the density cumulant (:math:`\boldsymbol{\lambda_2}`).
 As a result, the energy functional is Hermitian, which is important for the evaluation of the molecular properties.
-The additive separability of the density cumulant guarantees that all of the DCFT methods are size-extensive and size-consistent.
+The additive separability of the density cumulant guarantees that all of the DCT methods are size-extensive and size-consistent.
 Furthermore, the N-representability problem is now greatly simplified, because the idempotent part of :math:`\boldsymbol{\gamma_1}` is N-representable by construction.
 One only needs to worry about the N-representability of the density cumulant, which is a relatively small part of :math:`\boldsymbol{\gamma_2}`.

-In order to obtain the DCFT energy, two conditions must be satisfied:
+In order to obtain the DCT energy, two conditions must be satisfied:

 1) The energy must be stationary with respect to a set of orbitals.
 This can be done by diagonalizing the generalized Fock operator (as in the DC-06 and DC-12 methods, see below),